galargh/pavo/README.md

 screenShot.saveAsPNG(to: "/Users/gfjalar/ScreenShots/", with: "display")
 ```

-To save array of CGImages as PNGs:
+To save array of CGImages as a series of PNGs:
 ```swift
 // Index will be appended to the name of each frame SaveAsPNG(frames, to: "/Users/gfjalar/ScreenShots/series/", with: "shot")